minprog/cs50x/fifteen/random/index.md

 ## Specification

 1. Implement the Game of Fifteen, per the comments in `fifteen.c` and the information from this specification.
-1. Adapt `init` to generate a random configuration each time the game is started.
-Consult the [CS50 manual pages](https://manual.cs50.io) to find information on using the `random` and `srandom` functions.
+1. Allow the game to generate **random** configurations.
+Your program needs to accept an optional command-line argument `-r` to do this.
+        - Add a function `init_randomized` to generate a random configuration.
+        - Adapt `main` to accept the `-r` command-line argument and call `init_randomized` instead of `init` when this command-line argument is provided.

 ## Questions